foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 no patterns describe you, no shape can contain all your being
 sacred geometry
 sacred geometry

+[you are an equation
+with no answer
+the ink I spilled
+the paper shredded]

 I can't calculate the way your absence makes me feel
 you escape me